GeoscienceAustralia/ptha/ptha_access/README.md

 should very carefully consider whether the results can be used, noting they may ignore the most relevant source-zones.**

-The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
-For example, you could ask how often peak-stages above 0.5m (or 2.0m) occur, in terms of the average number of events each year at a particular site.
-At most locations there would be less than one event each year, so the exceedance-rates are typically small numbers (e.g. an exceedance-rate of 0.002=1/500 would correspond to one event every 500 years on average).
-Obviously this kind of information is important for understanding tsunami hazards.
 The simplest way to examine the tsunami peak-stage exceedance-rates in the 2018 PTHA is to [download this csv file](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.csv).
 This csv file contains the following columns: